 On Saturday afternoon, the tidal wave of joy that DC United supporters have rode all season ended abruptly at the hands of their I-95 derby-mates, New York Red Bulls.
 Gone was the chance to host the MLS Cup.
 Gone was the chance to one up the Los Angeles Galaxy and their propaganda/ Landon Donovan love train.
 Gone was the chance to put a cap on one of the greatest comeback seasons in MLS history.

 “I’m gutted for the guys, obviously.
 They gave us everything today and we fell short.
-They’re [New York] a good team and hard to keep off the board,” said DC United coach Ben Olsen after Saturday’s match.
+They’re a good team and hard to keep off the board,” said DC United coach Ben Olsen after Saturday’s match.
 “I’m sure we’ll look back sometime soon and say that this was a good season and pat ourselves on the back, but right now it doesn’t feel great.”

 But should DC United supporters feel bad for themselves?
 After all, this was a season where Ben Olsen and his boys were able to turn around a club that won just three games in 2013, that scored just 22 goals, and allowed an astronomical 59 goals.
 It is a team that was able to win the Eastern Conference title, to make it to the quarterfinals of the CONCACAF Champions League, and get something out of Eddie Johnson after he went into Operation Shutdown mode.